11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Unfortunately, when it comes to compressor malfunctioning, in almost all cases, it cannot be repaired.
 You will have to replace it entirely.
 In either case call a certified AC technician to resolve this problem for you.

-If you ask me, in case your dehumidifier compressor is unrepairable (which most of the time it is), I would suggest you to just buy a new unit.
-It will save you a lot of trouble and possibly money.
+If you ask me, in case your dehumidifier compressor is unrepairable (which most of the time it is), I suggest you to just buy a new unit.
+It will save you a lot of trouble and possibly money in the long run.

 8. Obstructions In Airflow

 As I discussed earlier, your dehumidifier needs consistent and sufficient airflow to operate properly.
-When it is lower than required you will face two problems with it.
+When airflow is lower than required you will face two problems with it.

 First, frosting in the cooling coils.
 The reason is enough heat not transferred from air to coils.
 This causes their temperature to go very low.

 Second, overheating of the compressor.
-It has to perform higher magnitude of work to maintain essential airflow.
+It has to perform more work to maintain essential airflow.

 Both of these problems can cause your dehumidifier to turn Off before completing required operation.